regenwatchdog/regenwatchdog.github.io/_posts/2020-08-31-august-news-roundup.md

 The housing association subsequently proposed cutting the number of affordable homes by 257.

-## Joyce Park and Snells Avenue estate
+## Joyce Park and Snells Avenue estate - Council seeks funding
-The leader of Enfield Council has [written](https://joyceandsnells.co.uk/wp-content/uploads/sites/132/2020/07/Tom-Copley-220720.pdf) to Tom Copley, deputy Mayor for Housing suggesting that the Mayor's [COVID-19 Housing Recovery Task Force](https://www.london.gov.uk/what-we-do/housing-and-land/increasing-housing-supply/covid-19-housing-delivery-taskforce) use emergency pandemic funding to accelerate estate regeneration, citing its Joyce Park and Snells Avenue estate scheme as a candidate for funding.
+The leader of Enfield Council has [written](https://joyceandsnells.co.uk/wp-content/uploads/sites/132/2020/07/Tom-Copley-220720.pdf) to Tom Copley, deputy Mayor for Housing suggesting that the Mayor's [COVID-19 Housing Recovery Task Force](https://www.london.gov.uk/what-we-do/housing-and-land/increasing-housing-supply/covid-19-housing-delivery-taskforce) use emergency pandemic funding for the redevelopment of its Joyce Park and Snells Avenue estate.

 <img src="/images/jsnells.jpg" class="img-fluid rounded img-thumbnail" width="50%">